-10 Best Free Proxy/VPN Apps For Android 2017
+10 Best Free Proxy/VPN Apps For Android 2022

 The app allows you to search and sort by multiple attributes.

-Note: For higher success connection rate sort by "Score" in descending order.
+Note: For higher success connection rates, sort by "Score" in descending order.

 Ultrasurf is free, No registrations, No bandwidth limitations, No Ads!

-It has a simple user interface, very easy to use, and it supports proxies (HTTP and Socks).
+It has a simple user interface, is very easy to use, and supports proxies (HTTP and Socks).

 Screenshots:

-Note: Update: I have also included the best proxy apps for iPhone, Windows, and Chrome in this article.
-You can use the links below to go there: